lnynhi02/coffee-sales-dp-docs/docs/index.md

 	- bank: Bank associated with the method (used for bank transfer only).
 	- updated_at: The date when the payment method data was last updated.
 5. `diamond_customers.csv`: List of diamond-tier customers.
-	- id: TUnique identifier for the customer.
+	- id: Unique identifier for the customer.
 	- name: The name of customer.
 	- phone_number: Customer’s phone number.
 	- updated_at: Timestamp of the last update to this diamond customer’s data.
 6. `orders`: This data is generated automatically via a Python script.
 It includes detailed information about the orders info and loaded into MySQL.
 	- id: Unique ID for each order.
 	- timestamp: Date and time when the order was placed.
-	- store_id: The ID of the store where the order took place
+	- store_id: The ID of the store where the order took place.
-	- payment_method_id: The payment method used for the order
+	- payment_method_id: The payment method used for the order.
 	- customer_id: Customer who orders.
+	- status: The status of the orders (pending or completed).
 7. `order_details`: Auto-generated data representing products in each order (loaded into MySQL)
 	- order_id: Identifier linking to the corresponding order.
 	- product_id: ID of the purchased product.